-As a violinist, Richard performed on numerous film and television scores including "Jaws", “Close Encounters of the Third Kind”, “Saturday Night Fever”, and (in a moment of desperation) "Animal House".
-He has recorded with artists including John Denver, Burt Bacharach, The Carpenters, and Ray Charles.
+As a violinist, Kaufman performed on numerous film and television scores including Jaws, Close Encounters of the Third Kind, Saturday Night Fever and (in a moment of desperation) Animal House.
+He has recorded with artists including John Denver, Burt Bacharach, Neil Sedaka, The Carpenters and Ray Charles.

-Richard joined the Music Department of Metro-Goldwyn-Mayer Studios in 1984 as Music Coordinator, and for the next 18 years supervised music for all MGM television projects.
-He received two Emmy Award nominations, one for the animated series, "The Pink Panther" in the category of Outstanding Music Direction and Composition, and another for Outstanding Original Song co-authored for the series, "All Dogs Go to Heaven.”
-For the MGM television series “In the Heat of the Night”, Richard composed songs with Actor/Producer Carroll O’Connor.
-He conducted scores for films including “Guarding Tess” and “Jungle to Jungle.
+Kaufman joined the music department of Metro-Goldwyn-Mayer Studios in 1984 as music coordinator, and for the next 18 years supervised music for MGM.
+He received two Emmy Award nominations, one for the animated series, The Pink Panther, in the category of Outstanding Music Direction and Composition, and another for Outstanding Original Song co-authored for the series, All Dogs Go to Heaven.
+For the MGM television series In the Heat of the Night, Kaufman composed songs with actor/producer Carroll O’Connor.
+He conducted the scores for films including Guarding Tess and Jungle to Jungle.
 As a unique part of his career in film, Kaufman has coached various actors in musical roles including Jack Nicholson, Dudley Moore and Tom Hanks.

-Born in Los Angeles, Richard began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
-He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University Northridge.
-Richard lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
-His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California, and for 2 ½ years was a member of the cast of the National Tour of “Mama Mia”.
+Born in Los Angeles, Kaufman began violin studies at age 7, played in the Peter Meremblum California Junior Symphony and was a member of the Young Musicians Foundation Debut Orchestra.
+He attended the Berkshire Music Festival at Tanglewood in the fellowship program, and earned a B.A. in Music from California State University, Northridge.
+Kaufman lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
+His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, Calif., and for 2 ½ years was a member of the cast of the National Tour of Mama Mia.

-Richard is proud to be represented by Opus 3 Artists.
+Kaufman is proud to be represented by Opus 3 Artists.